carmine560/trading-assistant/README.md

 section of the wiki).

 `trading_assistant.py` uses the price limit only if the previous closing price is not available in the market data.
-Also configure the price limit region in Hyper SBI 2.
+If so, configure the price limit region in Hyper SBI 2.
 However, Tesseract can misread commas and decimal points.
 For example, `1,234.5` can be read as `12345`.
-Use market data when possible and avoid relying on the price limit.
+Use the market data when possible and avoid relying on the price limit.

 ``` powershell
 python trading_assistant.py -PL